melezhik/outthentic-dsl/README.md

 Strings in array returned by generator code _represent_ a _new_ outthentic entities.

-A new outthentic entries are passed back to parser and executed immediately
+A new outthentic entries are passed back to parser and executed immediately.

 Generators expressions start with \`:generator' marker.